 I thought back to our telephone conversation a few days ago.
 The noise in the background-he'd said he was at the airport.
 But he wasn't picking up his sister.
 He was coming after me.
-I backed against Martin's trough, reeling, numbness spreading through me.
-"The neighbor," I said.
+I backed against Martin's trough, "The neighbor," I said.
 "The old man watering his lawn the night my grandfather died.
 That was you, too."
 He smiled.